-Surgery since admission.
+If neonate, is neonate admitted to hospital because the mother is receiving treatment?
+This is to ascertain if the neonate is otherwise healthy.
+Yes if the neonate is not admitted to the hospital for clinical reasons relating to their own health (i.e. the neonate is healthy).
+No if the neonate is admitted for clinical reasons relating to their own health (i.e. the neonate is receiving treatment) Surgery since admission.
 Patient has undergone surgery during current hospitalisation.
 Surgery is defined as a procedure performed primarily for therapeutic reasons where an incision is made (not just a needle puncture), with breach of mucosa and/or skin - not necessarily in the operating theatre.
-Answer categories: No surgery; yes, minimally invasive/non-NHSN surgery (examples see annex); yes, NHSN surgery - specify NHSN surgery code (ICD-9-CM code of the intervention is listed for the surveillance of surgical site infections in the NHSN system, see codebook); unknown.
+Answer categories: No surgery; yes, minimally invasive/non-NHSN surgery (examples see codebook); yes, NHSN surgery - specify NHSN surgery code (ICD-9-CM code of the intervention is listed for the surveillance of surgical site infections in the NHSN system, see codebook); unknown.
 Where multiple procedures have taken place record the most recent NHSN surgery.

 McCabe score.
 Classification of the severity of underlying medical conditions.
-Disregard the influence of acute infections, e.g. if the patient has an active HAI, estimate the score the patient had before the infection.
-Answer categories: Non-fatal disease (expected survival at least five years); ultimately fatal disease (expected survival between one and five years); rapidly fatal disease (expected death within one year); unknown.
+Disregard the influence of acute infections, e.g. if the patient has an active HCAI, estimate the score the patient had before the infection.
+Answer categories: Non-fatal disease (expected survival at least five years); ultimately fatal disease (expected death within one year); unknown.

 Although the prognosis of diseases varies in time and between hospitals due to changes in treatment options and their availability, using McCabe scores can still be helpful.
 Some examples of disease and different McCabe score categories are given below.
 These examples, in particular those of the second (ultimately fatal) category, are not meant to be exhaustive but rather to serve as a guidance tool for the current protocol.